Information for Corporate/Large Group/Fraternal Volunteers

 Volunteers are needed to staff the garden’s gift shop on weekends from April through October.
 The Gift shop will also be open during special events.
 Tasks will include greeting and interacting with our many visitors, assisting with stocking, and the set-up of shop displays.
 Customer service skills are helpful.
 Volunteers in the Gift shop will also hand out information about the gardens and the various educational events held here.

 On Tuesday and Thursday mornings from 10am -12 noon, volunteers can come and learn in the greenhouse by helping complete the week’s to do list.
 Learn how to properly water, propagate, prune, divide and pot up plants in the greenhouses.
 Volunteers will be trained in these tasks by Rutgers Gardens staff and seasoned interns.
 They will learn the accepted Greenhouse procedures and will gain knowledge about the plants found in the greenhouse.

 Volunteers will perform administrative duties including mailings (stuffing, labeling, sorting etc.), data entry, filing and the delivery of promotional literature/garden newspapers to various locales in the community.

-Volunteers will lead a 90-minute tour one Saturday a month at 2 p.m., rain or shine, as well as group tours by request during weekdays.
+Volunteers will lead a 90-minute tour two Saturdays a month at 2 p.m., rain or shine, as well as group tours by request during weekdays.
 Tours will include school groups, adult visitors, and garden clubs.
 Docents will be given training and a garden tour script.

-Aside from the obvious benefits of helping the community and the Gardens, active volunteers who work a minimum of 30 hours per year, will learn new skills, make new friends and receive the following benefits:
+Aside from the obvious benefits of helping the community and the Gardens, active volunteers who work a minimum of 30 hours per year, will not only learn new skills and make new friends but receive the following benefits: